 The job of a physical therapist involves helping individuals rehabilitate from injuries or diseases of the muscles, joints, nerves, and bones.
 To qualify for this line of work, most physical therapy schools require an additional two to three years of education after college.
 A physical therapist must also pass a national examination to become licensed.
 Physical therapists generally find jobs in hospitals and clinics.

 It is common for high school, college, and professional athletic teams to hire strength and conditioning coaches.
 Their main function is to develop and monitor a training plan that improves and enhances the agility, strength, endurance, flexibility, and power of athletes.
 Employment in this field usually requires a master's degree as well as certification by the National Strength and Conditioning Association.

-A sports medicine physician is highly trained in the diagnosis and treatment of sports-related injuries.
-After medical school, a physician interested in sports medicine will get specialized training in sports medicine, orthopedics, cardiology, or other areas.
-Each has three to five years of internship and residency training and maybe an additional one to two years of fellowship training.
-Most sports medicine doctors are employed by professional teams, clinics, or hospitals.
+A sports medicine physician focuses on the diagnosis and treatment of sports-related injuries.
+After medical school, a physician interested in sports medicine must pursue specialized training in sports medicine, orthopedics, cardiology or similar.
+Internships and residency training usually follow, with the possibility of fellowship training as well.
+Most sports medicine doctors are employed by professional teams, clinics or hospitals.